IdentityServer/Documentation/docs/overview/simplestOAuth.md

 In `Startup` replace the empty user list with a call the `Get` method.

 ###Adding a Client
-Next we gonna add a client definition for the so called `resource owner password credential grant`.
+Next we will add a client definition that uses the flow called `resource owner password credential grant`.
-This flow allows a client to send username and password to the token service and get to access token back in return.
+This flow allows a client to send the user's username and password to the token service and get an access token back in return.

 In total the `Clients` class looks like this then: